-In casual American English, "Have you forgotten your password again?" sounds like "hav yoo fer-GAH-tuhn yer PAS-werd uh-GEHN".
-Several things happen here, and the headline one is the Glottal T: the T closes off into a tiny silent pause instead of a clean release.
+Americans pronounce "Have you forgotten your password again?" as "hav yoo fer-GAH-tuhn yer PAS-werd uh-GEHN" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Glottal T — the T closes off into a tiny silent pause instead of a clean release.
+It lands on forgotten, a small move that separates 'classroom' from 'native'.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.